 1. Prepare the bonfire on the actual day, not beforehand.
-Hedgehogs will be looking to hibernate at this time of year, and may have seen your prepared bonfire as the perfect spot.
+Wildlife such as hedgehogs will be looking to hibernate at this time of year, and may have seen your prepared bonfire as the perfect spot.

 2. If you have already prepared the bonfire, move it to a different spot before lighting.
 You can simply move it bit by bit, to ensure no wildlife has settled inside.

-3. Check the bonfire area using a broom or a pole, not anything that could harm a hedgehog.
+3. Check the bonfire area using a broom or a pole.
 Simply work your way around the bonfire, making sure to lift and check deep in the centre.